 - Open Default Apps Settings.

-- Choose Nova Launcher as the default launcher.
+- Set Nova Launcher as the default launcher.

 - Now, get back to the Configure apps screen and open Special Access under the Advanced tab.

 - Open Notification access and toggle On both Nova Launcher and TeslaUnread, if available.

 3. Clear cache and data

 Even though the third-party launcher, once the permission is granted, can take the role of the default launcher on your device, it’s still an app.
 It collects cache and stores the data in order to maintain the customization and preserve your preferences.
 Moreover, if you’re a beta tester for Nova Launcher, there’s a chance that the stored data from the previous stable release and the beta upgrades will conflict.
 So, if you pack either a stable or beta version, it’s advised to clear the data and cache and look for changes.

 However, have in mind that this procedure will delete your current settings, so make sure to back them up so you can restore them later.
 On the other hand, some users claim that it’s favorable to start from scratch and customize everything again.
 That might take some time, but it’s a good point.

 If you’re not sure how to clear the cache and data from the Nova Launcher, follow the instructions below:

-- Tap and hold on the Home screen to open the Nova menu.
+- Tap and hold on to the Home screen to open the Nova menu.

 - Choose Settings.